What is lost and unclaimed super?

 If you have insurance on multiple accounts, you could be paying for cover you can't claim.

-What to check before you combine super accounts:
+What to check before you combine super accounts

 Let your employer know

-How to prevent lost and unclaimed super in future
+How to prevent missing super in future

-• Starting a new job
+Starting a new job

-When you start a new job, tell your employer your super details so you know where your super is going.
-If you don't let them know, they have to ask the ATO where to pay your super.
+When you start a new job, give your employer your super account details so you know where your super is going.

-• Update your details
+Update your details

 If you combine all your super into one account, you only have one account to keep track of.
 It's less hassle and probably fewer fees, which means less worry.

-• Keep your account open
+Keep your account open

-• Log in regularly
+Log in regularly

 FAQs about lost super